PradyumnaKrishna/Facial-AI/README.md

 Read more information or instructions about the setup at [docs](docs/Setup.md).

+## API Reference

+Recently, Created an API `/FER/api/v1/`.
+Send a request using curl, postman or you favoraite language sdk containing upload a file, and get a json response with face coordiantes, emotion predicted, and probability of guessed emotion.
+Read more about this api at [docs](docs/API.md).

 ## Hosted on Azure App Service

 Google App Engine Flexible isn't free that's why I moved to Azure App Service.
 Again it gave the ability to run it and